apkinalbert/CS50x_final_project/README.md

 # Minimal Unix Shell

-A minimal Unix shell written in C that implements basic shell functionalities such as command execution, process management, built-in commands (`cd`, `exit`, `help`), background job support, and signal handling.
+This is a minimal Unix-like shell implemented in C from scratch.
+It supports built-in commands like cd, pwd, and exit, as well as execution of external programs with arguments.
+The shell handles foreground and background job control, including jobs, fg, and bg, and provides an interactive prompt with readline.
+It also features basic signal handling and a custom parser.
+The project is compiled using a Makefile and was built as a final submission for CS50x.
+It was a way to deepen my understanding of systems programming, Unix processes, and how real-world shells work internally.

 #### Video Demo:  [YOUTUBE](https://youtu.be/KZ55P2Vclgw)